I was a horseback riding instructor for close to a decade. Over the years I have been asked some of the same questions over and over by my students.

 Using Different Riding Instructors

-It can be helpful because one thing may work with one horse, but not work for a different horse.
+Often one thing that works with one horse, may not work for a different horse.

-Remember how many lessons you ride a week will be affected by your availability as well as the barn you lesson at.
+Key Takeaway On Time: Remember that how many lessons you ride a week will be affected by

 What are your riding goals?
 By this, I don’t mean the small goals you are working toward in your riding.
 I mean the overall picture.